modelica/AsianModelicaConference2022/README.md

 *  Tool and applications using the DCP standard
 *  Digital Twins based on MA technologies

-In addition, the conference will include Vendors' exhibition.
+In addition, the conference will include Vendors' exhibition, by either virtual or physical means.

 # Call for Papers